qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ![user story mapping + dimensional planning](/attachments/blogposts/2020/storymapping-slices.jpg)
 {: class="post-image" }

-Real Options:
-- using Dirt Road to test assumptions quickly; price of 'failure' is low (instead of putting all your bets on the most expensive one, the Highway)
+Real Options: using Dirt Road to test assumptions quickly; the price of 'failure' is low, instead of putting all your bets on the most expensive one, the Highway.

 ## Reading more